day8/re-com/README.md

   recompilation.
 This probably isn't a good idea, but that's the way it is right now.

-6. Deploy The demo app
+6. Deploy The Demo App To S3 bucket

-   Will only work if you have the right credentials in your env:
+   This will only work if you have the right credentials in your env:
    ```shell
    lein deploy-aws
    ```